 - Official Language: French, German, and Dutch

 Belgium is located in Eastern Europe, it’s Capital city is Brussels, and the countries official language is French, German, and Dutch.
 Belgium has an area of 30, 528 square kilometres and a population of above 11 million.
-It is surrounded by Netherlands, Germany, France and Luxembourg.
+It is surrounded by the Netherlands, Germany, France, and Luxembourg.
 Belgium is also one of the nations that founded the European Union, and it’s capital Brussels is also the headquarters of NATO.

 With a GDP Purchasing power parity (PPP) Per capita of $44, 881, the citizens of the country maintain a very high standard of living.
 It is also one of the world most peaceful nation.
 Belgium economy depends largely on world trade.

 - Official Language: Austrian German

 Austria is a German-speaking country in Central Europe with a population of close to 9 million.
 The country is bordered by a host of other countries which include, Czech Republic, Germany, Hungary, Slovakia, Slovenia, Italy, among others.